13 Best Gore Tex Running Shoes Reviewed

 Q: Why are some shoes so much more expensive than others?

-A: The running shoes have different prices because they are from different manufacturers.
-Also shoes from one manufacturer will have different prices, this is because of the features that you find in the shoes.
+A: Running shoes have different prices because they are from different manufacturers.
+Also, shoes from one manufacturer will have different prices, this is because of the features that you find in the shoes.
 These features can include a sophisticated outsole, up to date technology, material (Synthetic uppers are also expensive) used and the weight of the shoes.
 Some have higher prices due to the endorsements made by athletes.
+Gore-tex trail running shoes tend to be a bit more expensive due to complicated and rough soles.

 Q: I am concerned about my shoe size, I always pick smaller running shoes or bigger ones how do I avoid this?